initqp/somd/doc/toml.md

 **Default Value**: None

-**Descriptions**: This table defines the simulated system, including the atomic types, initial positions and simulation box.
+**Descriptions**: This table defines the simulated system from a structure file.

 **Keys**: